 Configure modem settings.
 In Fireware v12.1 and higher, modems are configured as external interfaces with modem failover enabled.
-Link monitor settings appear in the multi-WAN configuration.
+In Fireware v12.1 to v12.2.1, link monitor settings appear in the multi-WAN configuration.

 In Fireware v12.0.2 and lower, modems can be configured for failover but do not appear as external interfaces in the Firebox configuration.
 Link monitor settings appear in the modem configuration.